 Mason earned a Bachelor of Architecture and a Bachelor of Environmental Design in Architecture from North Carolina State University where he was a winner of the Louis Sullivan Masonry Competition.

-Phil brings experience in preservation and affordable housing design to Atkin Olshin Schade Architects.
-He has great proficiency in project documentation and management and has worked on a variety of large institutional projects such as new residence halls for Bryn Mawr College and the Loomis Chaffee School, and renovations to Louis Kahn’s historic Richards Medical Laboratories for the University of Pennsylvania.
+Phil has great proficiency in project design, documentation, and management and has worked on a variety of large institutional projects including the Student Center and a new residence hall at the Loomis Chaffee School, and renovations to Louis Kahn’s historic Richards Medical Laboratories at the University of Pennsylvania.
+He has additional experience in preservation and affordable housing design.

 Phil graduated with a Bachelor of Architecture from Drexel University where he was awarded the Rose Ashe Award in 2012 and was a finalist in the 2016 John Stewardson Memorial Fellowship in Architecture.
 He also received the Alpha Rho Chi Medal which is presented to a graduating student who has shown an ability for leadership, performed willing service for his school, and gives promise of real professional merit through his attitude and personality.